OxanaDrezner/HealthDeclarationProject/README.md

 > ### **Known Issues:**
-> For now, there is no need to fill out Health Declaration forms for kids thus the Bot is on vacation.
+> For now, there is no need to fill in Health Declaration forms for kids thus the Bot is on vacation.